 Recycling is easier said than done.
 When it is more convenient and/or inexpensive to get rid of batteries than to recycle them, throwing away may become the default.
 Despite the batteries’ high flammability levels and potential for explosion, discarding them remains at least somewhat legal.
 We can identify four main factors that may directly or indirectly contribute to the discarding of batteries.

-1. Too many kinds of batteries - lack in standardization
+1. Too many kinds of batteries - lack of standardization

-2. Battery pricing - affordability of new batteries may threaten the incentives for recycling
+2. Battery pricing - the affordability of new batteries may threaten the incentives for recycling

 3. Immature regulation and infrastructure